Daryl Gibson

-Daryl Peter Earl Gibson (born 2 March 1975) is an international rugby coach and former New Zealand rugby union footballer.
+Daryl Peter Earl Gibson (born 2 March 1975) is the Chief High Performance Officer for New Zealand Cricket (NZC).
+He was previously an international rugby coach and former New Zealand rugby union footballer.
 He played for the Crusaders in the Super Rugby and represented his country with the All Blacks.
 After success as assistant coach with the Waratahs side when they won the 2014 Super Rugby Championship, Gibson replaced Michael Cheika as head Coach of the team in 2015.

 Early life

 Gibson was born in Lumsden, New Zealand and grew up in Te Anau, before shifting to Christchurch where he attended Christchurch Boys High School.

 Playing career

 Gibson played for Canterbury and The Crusaders from 1993 to 2002 where he made a combined 168 appearances for the team that went on to win four Super Rugby crowns during that time.
 The internationally renowned centre also earned 19 caps for the New Zealand All Blacks.
 Between 1996 and 2001, Gibson represented New Zealand Māori 12 times.

 Moving to the northern hemisphere Gibson played for Bristol Bears (21 caps), Leicester Tigers (92 caps) and Glasgow Warriors (18 caps) before moving into coaching.